Boomzap Entertainment: Pirates Plund-Arrr

-On January 7, 2010, Majesco Entertainment announced Pirates Plund-Arrr, a Nintendo Wii game being developed by Boomzap Entertainment.
+On January 7, 2010, Majesco announced Pirates Plund-Arrr, a Nintendo Wii game being developed by Boomzap Entertainment.
 It was scheduled for release in April 2010, and was eventually released in May 2010.

 Awakening series

 Awakening is a game franchise in the hidden object puzzle adventure genre published exclusively by Big Fish Games.
 It is available on PC, Mac, as well as iPhone and iPad platforms.
 The first game, Awakening: The Dreamless Castle, was originally released on February 14, 2010.
 As of November 2014, Awakening consists of eight titles, seven of which are full, downloadable games while one is a free-to-play version.

 Awakening: The Redleaf Forest is the sixth and final installment in Queen Sophia's adventures released on May 31, 2014.
-A seventh title, Awakening: The Golden Age was released on November 1, 2014 to serve as a prequel to the series.
+A seventh title, Awakening: The Golden Age was released on November 1, 2014, to serve as a prequel to the series.

 Awakening Kingdoms is a stand-alone game that is not meant to replace the adventure series, but serves as "an endless game world that players can continuously explore and enjoy".

 As of August 2014, games from the Awakening series have been downloaded over 17 million times on PC, Mac and mobile devices.